Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/jenkins-survival-kit.md

 - Name: `your-project-job-name`

-- Type: select `Freestyle project`
+- Project Type: select `Freestyle project`

-- Ensure to check Github project, then add the github repo URl - but in SSH format.
+- Ensure to check Github project, then add the github repo URl - **but in SSH format**.

 _Screenshot needed - for the aspects covered so far._